 Co-ordinated Universal Time + 01:00 (UTC + 1) from last Sunday in March to last Sunday in October. i.e. GMT + 1

 Daylight saving time observed from October to March i.e. UTC alternatively known as GMT.

 2.4 Telephone Number

 +353 1 6782333

 2.7 Electronic Mail Address

-To report and incident please use: firstname.lastname@example.org
+To report an incident please use: firstname.lastname@example.org or email@example.com

 To contact CSIRT-IE for other matters please use: firstname.lastname@example.org